 Returning to the airport, you can catch any cab from the street, or arrange a transfer with a private airport transfer company.

 Travelling with young children in Abu Dhabi

 Taxis are not fitted with any sort of car seat.
 You will need to bring your own or book a private pick up service such as Careem Kids.

-If you are flying with Emirates there is a complimentary bus service from outside their Khalidiya office (near the Corniche) to Dubai International Airport.
+If you are flying with Emirates there is a complimentary Emirates bus service from outside their Khalidiya office (near the Corniche) in Abu Dhabi to Dubai Airport.
 Note this only applies to passengers holding an Emirates ticket for that day of travel.

 If you have arrived into Abu Dhabi International Airport with Etihad economy and connect straight to Dubai you can arrange a seat on the Etihad Coach for free, which will take you to the Etihad Travel Mall (Downtown Dubai) – see timetable here.